30 Clever Cooking Secrets Only Chefs Know

 "Think about turning them into a delicious dip or even putting them over rice," says Zroya.
 It's common for cans to sit around when they could be turned into something delicious—and they easily add protein to any dish.

-Find the joy of repurposing leftovers.
+Discover the joy of repurposed leftovers.

 Dave Anderson, executive chef of Outstanding Foods, has three teenagers who avoid leftovers at all costs.
 So he found a way to make leftovers fun and tasty.

-"For instance, one night we'll have a simple meal of black beans, brown basmati rice, and a few sautéed and roasted vegetables (sautéed black kale and roasted carrots, for instance).
+"One night we'll have a simple meal of black beans, brown basmati rice, and a few sautéed and roasted vegetables (sautéed black kale and roasted carrots, for instance).
 Simple, tasty, nutritious," says Anderson.
 "The next day we'll have burritos or tacos—the black beans are refried, the rice becomes Spanish rice, the veggies go in as they are, and we'll whip up some salsa and guacamole."

 But that's not the only option—from the very same leftovers, you can also make homemade veggie burgers, a soup or stew, or a ranchero tofu scramble.
 "The fun is in challenging yourself to be creative with the leftovers because the possibilities are truly endless," says Anderson.
 "We'll purposely make large batches the first night so that there is plenty left over for a few more meals.
 It can be a real time-saver in the kitchen!"